Backup rotation scheme: Grandfather-father-son

 Grandfather-father-son backup (GFS) is a common rotation scheme for backup media, in which there are three or more backup cycles, such as daily, weekly and monthly.
-The daily backups are rotated on a daily basis using a FIFO system as above.
-The weekly backups are similarly rotated on a weekly basis, and the monthly backup on a monthly basis.
+The daily backups are rotated on a 3-months basis using a FIFO system as above.
+The weekly backups are similarly rotated on a bi-yearly basis, and the monthly backup on a yearly basis.
 In addition, quarterly, half-yearly, and/or annual backups could also be separately retained.
 Often some of these backups are removed from the site for safekeeping and disaster recovery purposes.

 Tower of Hanoi

 The Tower of Hanoi rotation method is more complex.
 It is based on the mathematics of the Tower of Hanoi puzzle, using a recursive method to optimize the back-up cycle.
 Every tape corresponds to a disk in the puzzle, and every disk movement to a different peg corresponds with a backup to that tape.
 So the first tape is used every other day (1, 3, 5, 7, 9, ...), the second tape is used every fourth day (2, 6, 10, ...), the third tape is used every eighth day (4, 12, 20, ...).

 A set of n tapes (or other media) will allow backups for 2n−1 days before the last set is recycled.
 So, 3 tapes will give 4 days' worth of backups, and on the 4th day Set C will be overwritten; 4 tapes will give 8 days, and Set D is overwritten on the 9th day; 5 tapes will give 16 days, etc. Files can be restored from 1, 2, 4, 8, 16, ..., 2n−1 days ago.

 The following tables show which tapes are used on which days of various cycles.
 A disadvantage of the method is that half the backups are overwritten after only two days.